Utility bills and saving resources concept

 This is where the price cap can cause confusion.
 If you’re on a ‘default’ tariff, the current relatively small savings could put you off switching.

-But, the price cap has risen by almost £100 for a typical home (as of April 2021), as recent price increases on the energy markets kick in.
+But, the price cap has risen by £30 for a typical home (from £1,690 in April 2025 to £1,720 in July 2025), as recent price increases on the energy markets kick in.
 This means that customers on standard variable tariffs are likely to see the amount they pay increase too.

 On a default tariff?